argoproj/argo-rollouts/docs/getting-started/setup/index.md

 #### Browser Extension

 Similar to curl's ability to explicitly set a header, browsers can also achieve this via browser extensions.
-One example of a brower extension which can do this, is [ModHeader](https://bewisse.com/modheader/).
+One example of a browser extension which can do this, is [ModHeader](https://bewisse.com/modheader/).